The history of our college

 We now have a dairy herd of 260 cows, 1,000 sheep and 130 sows, in addition to up to 65 horses and a wide range of animals and livestock in our excellent animal care centre.
 On the horticultural side, our site has been developed to include greenhouses and our excellent practical workshop facilities.
 One of our most recent exciting additions has been our superb commercial winery – enabling you to study unique courses in first class facilities.

-In the mid 1990s, we added a range of higher education courses (Foundation Degrees and BSc), which we’re proud to offer as an Associate College of the University of Brighton.
+In the mid 1990s, we added a range of higher education courses (Foundation Degrees and BSc), which we’re proud to offer as an Associate College of The Royal Agricultural Univeristy.

 St. Michael’s Church was built, and the original village of Plumpton was built between the Church and the manor house.